Do you have any questions?

 It is important to understand that the success of Invisalign treatment depends on how long the aligners are worn.
 The aligners must be worn for the recommended amount of time per day (usually at least 20-22 hours) to achieve the desired results.
 Compliance with the wearing time and regular check-ups with us are crucial for the success of the treatment.
 However, under the guidance of Sahar Haroon, you also have the option of wearing your aligners only at night, as night aligners!

-Invisalign is a long-term solution for correcting misaligned teeth.
-The aligners are changed at specific intervals to gradually move the teeth into the desired position.
-After the active Invisalign treatment is completed, a retention phase is usually recommended to ensure that the teeth are stabilized either with a permanent wire or with a retainer that is worn at night.
+Once active Invisalign treatment has been completed, a retention phase is usually recommended to ensure that the teeth are stabilized either with a permanent wire or with a retainer that is worn at night.
 We recommend at least three years of stabilization.
-For long-term success, it is important to follow our advice and instructions throughout the treatment to achieve optimal and long-lasting results.

 As night-time teeth grinding can damage teeth and existing dentures in the long term, it is important to take measures early on.
 In addition, complaints such as headaches and tinnitus can occur over time.
 Many sufferers also suffer from sleep disorders, which can lead to persistent tiredness, concentration problems and reduced performance during the day.